News

 Air Source

-Easyflow support with the installation of Air Source Heat Pumps, which are the most common system installed in properties.
+Easyflow supports the installation of air source heat pumps, which are the most common system installed in properties.
 This process involves extracting heat from the atmosphere and turning it into heat for the property.
-The heat drawn from outside is used to heat a special refrigerant liquid, which as it warms up turns into a gas.
+The heat drawn from outside is used to heat a special refrigerant liquid which, as it warms up, turns into a gas.
 This heat is then compressed to increase the temperature and supply sufficient heat for your home.

 • A lower-carbon way of heating the home, using electricity rather than gas.